insanjati/github-pages-with-jekyll/index.md

 I'm glad you are here.
 I plan to talk about nothing.

-I write legacy code for my future self.
+I am a bug factory, and I write legacy code for my future self.